thaliaarchi/notes/wspace/whitespace_spec.md

 interleaved.
 This makes erroneous programs more difficult to reason about.
 Most implementations use eager evaluation.

+### Eager effects

+`slide` parses its argument before checking the stack length and throws when zero has no sign.

+- empty argument error: `slide`

 ### Eager underflow assertions

 All instructions eagerly assert stack lengths, throwing a user error if